 All of this brings up some questions for me.
 How do we bring forward the benefits (or risks) of knowing the topology of a network?
 How do we feel that some institutions know everything about all of us, including who we know?
 How do they use that information?
 What does resistance to control look like in a networked society in which the tools and protocols we use are out of our control?

-I had an idea to create software that would playfully (but seriously) extract your social media footprint from public network sources, Facebook, Google+, Twitter, and so on.
+By nature, I respond to serious threats with grim humor and creativity.
+As an artists, I had an idea to create software that would playfully (but seriously) extract your social media footprint from public network sources, Facebook, Google+, Twitter, and so on.
 It could create your personal social network topology, extracting trends and keywords, noting possible threats and concerns and implications.
 I think it would be both technically challenging and conceptually easy.